Laura-Keen/bank-test/README.md

 This should install all of the gems in the gemfile - the app should then be ready to use

 ## How To Use

 ### Running Tests

-This app uses Rspec as the testing framework, to run the tests, enter inti the command line:
+This app uses Rspec as the testing framework, to run the tests, enter into the command line:

     rspec

 ### Using App In IRB

 The best way to use this app is in a REPL.
 Whilst developing this I used IRB to run this app: